GeoSensorWebLab/mapnik-vector-demo/README.markdown

 ## Starting the Tile Server

 Tilestrata works by running a web server and serving the tiles from either a disk cache or generating them on-the-fly.
-I set up a small web server we can re-use.
+It even integrates easily with [Express.js], a common web server for Node.js.
+With Express, we can also serve static files for our tile viewing client in the same process.

+This repository includes a small tile server with client libraries, copy it into the VM to get it running.

 ```sh
 $ cp -r /vagrant/tileserver ~/tileserver